nicowinkel/Siena3D/README.md

 ## Installation instructions
 The easiest way to get started is to simply clone the repository:

-- The easiest way to get started is to simply clone the repository: https://github.com/nicowinkel/siena.git".
+- The easiest way to get started is to simply clone the repository:
+  Got to the directory at which the package should be downloaded and execute "git clone https://github.com/nicowinkel/siena.git".
-Alternatively the .zip file can be downloaded from https://github.com/nicowinkel/siena and extracted
+  Alternatively the .zip file can be downloaded from https://github.com/nicowinkel/siena and extracted.

-- Go to the siena directory and install the package with "pip install ."
+- Go to the "siena" sub-directory and install the package with "pip install ."

+## Basic usage and commands
 The code is run entirely from the command line, and is set up to run on the files that are located relative to the working directory.
 An demo is provided in the "example/" folder where also the parameter files and an example data cube are located.

-## Basic usage and commands
 SIENA can be run by executing the runall.py file: "python runall.py".

 ## Manual for more information on parameter file setup